|Detail from The Death of Messalina by Rochegrosse (1916)|

 The weeks that followed – atheists everywhere

 As news of W’s death travelled far and wide I was inundated with phone calls, texts and emails (including from people who I didn’t know very well) that kept me strangely busy.
 Through these communications I became dismayed at how prevalent atheism obviously is.
 The stereotype of the well meaning but misguided Christian blathering on about heaven would have been a welcome intermission (that never came) from the almost universal chorus of horrible sentiments like “he will always live on in your heart”.
 No, f—k you, he lives, he just doesn’t live here with me.
 Well this is what I wanted to say, but of course I didn’t.
 I was far too polite.
 At one point, just a few days after W died, in a desperate moment I rang up a local Buddhist temple, thinking they might say something about rebirth at least, but no, the guy on the phone was basically just an atheist too (ie, when you die, that’s pretty much it).
 At one point I was speaking to a Buddhist friend about my conviction in the reality of the afterlife (which is consistent with traditional Buddhism) and she said something like “I’m glad this gives you comfort” – in other words, you’re a delusional fool.
 This is the age we live in.
-Even religious people, and good people, and smart people, are unable to believe in anything other than physical matter and the theorems of scientists … no matter that their hypotheses are prone to changing every few decades, and only a 100 years ago race and eugenics (which are now almost wholly discredited) belonged to mainstream scientific thought.
+Even religious people, and good people, and smart people – many of the best people – are unable to believe in anything other than physical matter.

 The funeral and after the funeral